Fogelman/compyler/docs/src/examples.md

 ## Basic operations

 Same as python, but with some restrictions.
-Check grammar(operations)
+Check [EBNF](/src/ebnf/).

 ```
 a = 1